Berry Pomeroy Castle: The Seymours

-His son, Edward, 4th Baronet, was aged 55 when his father died at 1688, but his mother Lady Anne stayed in the castle until she died at 1694.
+His son, Edward, 4th Baronet, was aged 55 when his father died in 1688, but his mother Lady Anne stayed in the castle until she died in 1694.
 Because of the existence of an inventory of the castle originating from 1688, when the 4th baronet inherited the castle, we may conclude it to have been very comfortable at that time – in accordance to the term "splendid" as it was used by the vicar John Prince in his book (see below) to describe the condition of the building.
 The 4th baronet was an earnest politician – he was member of parliament for Exeter and from 1673 Speaker of the House of Commons.
 Because of Berry Pomeroy's distance from London, he preferred to live at Bradley House in Maiden Bradley, Wiltshire, which he had also inherited.
 Although there is no documentary evidence, it is likely that he stripped the castle of useful materials to fund the rebuilding of Bradley House which he completed in 1710.

 Certainly, Berry Pomeroy Castle was in use until 1694, and it is supposed to have been demolished after the death of Lady Anne.
 It had been described as a ruin in 1701, when John Prince, who had known the castle in its heyday, said in his book The Worthies of Devon:...The apartments within were very splendid; especially the dining room, which was adorn'd, besides paint, with statues and figures cut in alabaster [...] 'tis now demolished, and all this glory lieth in the dust...